Found in a thrift store when it looked like this:

 Acrylic paint over mass produced paper/cloth canvas, 20" x 12" - 2019.

-I found this already beautiful painting (below), obviously painted by an artist.
+I found this already beautiful painting (above), obviously painted by an artist.
 It was lovely, but too busy.
 After staring at it for a couple of days, I saw the beta fish, which I felt was the artist's original intent.
-All I had to do was tone down the clutter with a more consistent color scheme.
-It was beautiful before, but is now has a clearly defined subject.
+All I had to do was quiet down the clutter with a more consistent color scheme.
+It was beautiful before, but now it has a clearly defined subject.

 Mixed media paint over printed paper canvas, 36" x 24" - 2019.